mitryp/clear-formatting/README.md

 >>> print(vf(lst))
 Out: -----[1, 2, 3]------
 ```
-In the example above, the formatter converted a list to string with `str()` function - this is what `Conversion.STR`
+In the example above, the formatter converts a list to string with `str()` function - this is what `Conversion.STR`
 stands for.

 Other conversions supported: